 Dawn Suzuki — A strong and rooted dancer, she used to demonstrate for the classes I took at the Graham studio in the 60s.

-Miki Orihara — As a mainstay of the company from 1987 until just recently, she has excelled in lead roles in Appalachian Spring, Errand Into the Maze, and Satyric Festival Song.
+Miki Orihara — As a mainstay of the company from 1987 until recently, she has excelled in lead roles in Appalachian Spring, Errand Into the Maze, and Satyric Festival Song.
 She teaches in Japan and the U. S. and has also served as Yuriko’s assistant.
+In 2018 she presented a solo concert that celebrated generations of Asian American dancers.

 Rika Okamoto — She had a keen sense of drama when she danced with the company in the 1990s.
 She also danced with Pearl Lang and later became one of the original Tharpettes in Come Fly Away.
 Her charisma led to her stealing the show of Tharp’s 50th-anniversary tour.